zidaneho/SamiraMod/README.md

 - **Quick Steps**: Samira gains two charges of dash.
 On press, Samira gains attack speed for a duration.

 ### Special:
 - **Infinite Rain**: Samira unleashes a volley of bullets at nearby enemies.
-When enemeis are killed, the duration of the ability is extended.
+When enemies are killed, the duration of the ability is extended.

 Patch 1.0.0
 - Initial Release